MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-cluster-registration.md

    To use SPN to connect, you can use:
    - Device Code-based authentication.
 Use `-DeviceCode` in the cmdlet.
    - Certificated based authentication.
 [See this article](/azure/active-directory/authentication/how-to-certificate-based-authentication) to configure the SPN for certificate-based authentication.
 Then use appropriate parameters in the `Connect-AzAccount` cmdlet that accept certificate information.
-   The SPN you use should have all the required permissions on the subscription(s) [as listed here](#assign-permissions-from-azure-portal).
+   The SPN you use should have all the required permissions on the subscriptions [as listed here](../deploy/register-with-azure.md#assign-permissions-from-the-azure-portal).
 1. Assign `$token = Get-AzAccessToken`.
 1. Use the [Register-AzStackHCI](/powershell/module/az.stackhci/register-azstackhci) with the `TenantId`, `SubscriptionId`, `ArmAccessToken`, and `AccountId` parameters, as follows: